kiranwood/LHL-SQL-Project/cleaning_data.md

 			country,
 			CAST(date::VARCHAR as DATE)
 	FROM  		all_sessions
-	WHERE   	totaltransactionrevenue IS NOT NULL
-	GROUP BY	visitid, fullvisitorid, totaltransactionrevenue, city, country, CAST(date::VARCHAR as DATE)
+	WHERE   	totaltransactionrevenue IS NOT NULL -- only visits that have transaction GROUP BY	visitid, fullvisitorid, totaltransactionrevenue, city, country, CAST(date::VARCHAR as DATE)
 	)